rancher/rancher.github.io/rancher/v1.6/en/rancher-services/storage-service/rancher-nfs/index.md

 * **NFS Server**: NFS server ip address or hostname.
 * **Export Base Directory**: Exported shared directory on the NFS server.
 * **NFS Version**: The NFS version to use, current used version is 4.
-* **Mount Option**: Comma delimited list of default mount options, for example: 'proto=udp'.
+* **Mount Options**: Comma delimited list of default mount options, for example: 'proto=udp'.
 Do not specify `nfsvers` option, it will be ignored.
+* **On Remove**: On removal of Rancher NFS volume, should the underlying data be retained or purged.
+Options are `purge` and `retain`, default is `purge`.
+Available as of Rancher v1.6.6.

 ### Rancher NFS Driver Options